TylerSell/TylerSell/README.md

 ## Hi I'm Tyler Sell
 I am a Full-Stack Engineering Student at Flatiron School.
-Iam based in Columbia, Missouri.
+I'm based in Columbia, Missouri.

 For the past couple of years outside my day job I have been learning to code.
 I enjoy focusing on projects that mean something to me or solve problems in the world.
 See my pinned repositories for my projects I am most proud of.